EmmaSandu/EmmaSandu.github.io/README.md

 # EmmaSandu.github.io - Bilingual website

 This is a simple website that is currently under construction.
-It serves as an informative platform for readers who are interested in exploring and learning more about my university work.
+It serves as an informative platform for readers who are interested in exploring and learning more about my academic work.

 ## Elements: